-2. Scope of Policy
+1. Purpose of Policy

 - a.
+National American University (NAU) employees and students should be able to work and learn in an environment free from discrimination and harassment.
+The mission of NAU is best accomplished in an atmosphere of professionalism, which in turn is supported by mutual respect and trust.
+NAU expects all employees and students to work toward this goal. - b.
+Discrimination and harassment based on a person's race, color, creed, religion, national origin, sex, sexual orientation, disability, age, genetic information, gender identity, or any other protected class status is strictly prohibited by NAU. - 2.
+Scope of Policy - a.
 This policy prohibits any form of harassment by an individual, including university managers and supervisors, employees, co-workers and third parties such as students, consultants, contractors or vendors who deal with university employees or students. - 3.
 Definitions of Sexual and Other Forms of Harassment and Discrimination - a.
 Discrimination consists of unequal treatment in the workplace or academic setting or in the terms and conditions of a person's employment or academic standing, when the treatment is based on a person's race, color, creed, religion, national origin, sex, sexual orientation, disability, age, genetic information, gender identity, or other protected class status. - b.
-Harassment consists of unwelcome conduct based on a person's race, color, creed, religion, national origin, sex, sexual orientation, disability, age, genetic information, gender identity, or other protected class status when submission to such conduct: - Is a condition of employment, continued employment, admission to the university, continued enrollment, or academic achievement; or - ii.
+Harassment consists of unwelcome conduct based on a person's race, color, creed, religion, national origin, sex, sexual orientation, disability, age, genetic information, gender identity, or other protected class status when submission to such conduct: - i.
+Is a condition of employment, continued employment, admission to the university, continued enrollment, or academic achievement; or - ii.
 Is a basis for an employment decision affecting an employee's job or a student's ability to obtain an education; or - iii.
-Interferes with an employee's job or a student's academic performance; or - iv.
-Creates an intimidating, hostile, or offensive work or academic environment. - NAU prohibits such harassment in any form, including verbal, physical, and visual harassment. - d.
-Some examples of conduct that could be considered harassment include the following types of action when they are taken based on protected class status: - Abusive, intimidating, insulting or degrading remarks: - ii.
-Displaying in the workplace or academic setting, objects, cartoons, pictures, or stories which may be perceived as offensive or demeaning; or
+Interferes with an employee's job or a student's academic performance; or - iiii.
+Creates an intimidating, hostile, or offensive work or academic environment.

+- c.
+NAU prohibits such harassment in any form, including verbal, physical, and visual harassment. - d.
+Some examples of conduct that could be considered harassment include the following types of action when they are taken based on protected class status: - i.
+Abusive, intimidating, insulting or degrading remarks; - ii.
+Displaying in the workplace or academic setting, objects, cartoons, pictures, or stories which may be perceived as offensive or demeaning; or - iii.
-- iii.
 Threats, demands or suggestions that an employee's work status or a student's academic status, advancement or other terms and conditions of employment or academic achievement are contingent upon the employee's toleration of or acquiescence to unwelcome harassment. - e.
 One form of prohibited harassment is sexual harassment.
-Sexual harassment includes unwelcome sexual advances, requests for sexual favors, sexually motivated physical contact or other verbal or physical conduct or communication of a sexual nature when submission to such conduct: - Is a condition of employment, continued employment, admission to the university, continued enrollment, or academic achievement; or - ii.
-Is a basis for an employment decision affecting an employee's job or a student's ability to obtain an education: or - iii.
+Sexual harassment includes unwelcome sexual advances, requests for sexual favors, sexually motivated physical contact or other verbal or physical conduct or communication of a sexual nature when submission to such conduct: - i.
+Is a condition of employment, continued employment, admission to the university, continued enrollment, or academic achievement; or - ii.
+Is a basis for an employment decision affecting an employee's job or a student's ability to obtain an education; or - iii.
 Interferes with an employee's job or student's academic performance; or - iv.
 Creates an intimidating, hostile, or offensive work or academic environment. - f.
 NAU prohibits sexual harassment in any form, including verbal, physical, and visual harassment.
-For more information, please refer to the university's Sexual Misconduct policy.

-4. Reporting Harassment

-a.
-If at any time a student feels he/she has experienced sexual or other forms of harassment, discrimination, or violence, the student should immediately contact: Karen Hoffman, Title IX and Student Services Coordinator, Office of Student Concerns, 5301 Mount Rushmore Rd., Rapid City, SD 57701, 605-394-4805, khoffman@national.edu.
+For more information, please refer to the university's Sexual Misconduct policy. - 4.
+Reporting Harassment - a.
+If at any time a student feels he/she has experienced sexual or other forms of harassment, discrimination, or violence, the student should immediately contact: Karen Hoffman, Title IX Coordinator, and Director of Academic Operations and Compliance, 5301 Mount Rushmore Rd., Rapid City, SD 57701, 605-394-4805, khoffman@national.edu.